 As well, to determine the best swimmers in each age group, season points will accumulate in the following categories:

 Short swim male under-16

 Long swim males under-16, 16-19, 20-29, 30-39, 40-49, 50-59, 60-69, 70+

 Long swim females under-16, 16-19, 20-29, 30-39, 40-49, 50-59, 60+

 As even the keenest swimmers can’t make every swim, season points will be taken on a competitor’s best swims taken over 66% of the season’s swims (if there are 18 or more swims, this will be the best 12 – if fewer than 18 swims are held, it will be over the best 11, etc).
 The age groups are decided on the swimmer’s age at March 31, 2018.
 For example, if you turn 30 on March 15, you’ll swim in the 30-39 age group all season.

 Things you should know and remember

 Please register online.
-If you plan to do just a few races, choose the Pay at Event option and pay $5 when you check in each night ($10 on the first night).
+If you plan to do just a few races, choose the Pay at Event option and pay $10 when you check in each night ($15 on the first night to include a cap).
 By registering online, we have your emergency contact information, check-in is quicker and you’ll be on our mailing list for notifications in the future.
 If you wish to add other race options later you’ll need to complete a new online registration.